typst/typst/tests/suite/symbols/symbol.typ

 --- symbol-constructor-duplicate-variant-different-order ---
 // Error: 3:3-3:29 duplicate variant: "variant.duplicate"
-// Hint: 3:3-3:29 the modifiers of a variant constitute a set, meaning order does not matter
+// Hint: 3:3-3:29 the modifiers of a variant constitute a set, order does not matter
 #symbol(
   ("duplicate.variant", "x"),
   ("variant.duplicate", "y"),